Our Student group serves the interests of students in law,

 platform that connects a community of students interested in environmental law.

-Lees essay prize 2019 is Ryan Ross.
+Lees essay prize in 2019 was Ryan Ross.
 Ryan is a History graduate (MA, MSc) from

 the University of Glasgow.